noahweiss890/Directed_Weighted_Graph_Algorithms-OOP_Ex2/README.md

 We will implement Dijkstra's shortest path algorithm using a min heap priority queue.
 center:
 We will calculate the eccentricity of each node and return the mim value of them all.
+tsp:
+We will calculate the cost of the path when starting from each city in the list, and reaching every other city in the list.
+The function will use a varient of Dijkstra to calculate the shortest path from the starting city until we will reach the first city on the list that has not yet been visited.
+The algorithim will do the same from that found city, until the next instance of a city from the list.
+This will go on until we have visited all the citites in the list.
+The function will check all posibiites for the staring city and return the path with the min cost.